vishuchauhan/capex_alpha_quant_model/README.md

-# capex_alpha_quant_model
-Multi-agent quantitative strategy capturing capex-driven alpha using financial signals, NLP insights, and game-theoretic industry dynamics with realistic backtesting.

-# 📊 Capex Alpha: Multi-Agent Quant Strategy
+# Capex Alpha: Multi-Agent Quant Strategy

 A **multi-agent quantitative investment framework** designed to capture **alpha from capex-driven growth**, combining financial signals, NLP insights, and game-theoretic industry dynamics.

 ---

-## 🚀 Overview
+## Overview

 This project was built to answer a real-world investing question: